Skip to contents

 Replicating Table A2

-The original MATLAB program (file Compute_IVX_Wald.m in the JFE data archive) calls the IVX-Wald with beta = 0.99, M_n = 0 and the negated SII (RRZ hypothesise SII negatively predicts returns; sign does not affect the Wald statistic).
-The qLL̂\widehat{qLL} is called with NW truncation L = h.
-We pass the same arguments to ivx_wald() and qll_hat():
+The original MATLAB program (Compute_IVX_Wald.m in the JFE data archive) calls the IVX-Wald with beta = 0.99, M_n = 0 and the negated SII.
+RRZ hypothesise that SII negatively predicts returns, and the sign does not affect the Wald statistic.
+The qLL̂\widehat{qLL} test is called with Newey-West truncation L = h.
+We pass the same arguments to ivx_wald() and qll_hat().

 horizons <- c(1, 3, 6, 12)